Aztec Virtual Machine (AVM)

 - Address space: 2³² words, addressed by

-; every later read must match the lastSTORE
+CALLsees0/uninit; every later read must match the lastSTORE.

 The Memory table columns are: